akhodakivskiy/VimFx/documentation/api.md

   - focusable: Any focusable element not falling into another category.
   - scrollable: Like “scrollable” when `id` is “normal” (see above).

+- select:

+  - selectable: An element with selectable text (but not text inputs).

 The type string can also be `'other'`, regardless of what `id` is.
 That is the case for elements for markers added by the `<c-enter>` Hints mode command.